 When air is unable to enter the lungs, blood oxygen levels tend to drop.
 Additionally, air that is unable to escape the lungs due to an obstruction will cause a rise in carbon dioxide levels which is primarily what we breathe out.
 Carbon dioxide becomes trapped in the lungs and tends to build.
 As a result, blood vessels within the head begin to dilate which results in morning headaches and migraines.
-Said backwards, morning headaches are the result of dilated blood vessels that are caused by a build up of CO2 which is caused by lack of oxygen which is caused by an airway obstruction which is caused by age and or extra fat.
+Said backward, morning headaches are the result of dilated blood vessels that are caused by a build-up of CO2 which is caused by lack of oxygen which is caused by an airway obstruction which is caused by age and or extra fat.
 It’s a vicious compounding cycle that is caused by OSA and often goes undiagnosed.

 What Can Be Done to Treat Morning Headaches Caused By OSA?